Lumi-supercomputer/lumi-userguide/docs/software/packages/pytorch.md

-[containers]: ./singularity.md
+[containers]: ./containers/singularity.md
-[python-install]: ./python.md
+[python-install]: ./installing/python.md

 # PyTorch on LUMI

 [PyTorch](https://pytorch.org) is an open source Python package that provides tensor computation, like NumPy, with GPU acceleration and deep neural networks built on a tape-based autograd system.

 PyTorch can be installed by following the [official instructions](https://pytorch.org/get-started/locally/) for installing a ROCm compatible PyTorch via pip.
-Please consults the [Python packages installation guide][python-install] for an overview of recommended ways to manage pip installations on LUMI.
+Please consult the [Python packages installation guide][python-install] for an overview of recommended ways to manage pip installations on LUMI.
 Alternatively, the container images provided by [AMD on DockerHub](https://hub.docker.com/u/rocm) may be used on LUMI.

 ## Running PyTorch within containers